NambiarPranav/Twitter-Analysis/README.md

 How is it displayed?
 -------------------------------------------------------------------------------------------------------------------------------
 The web application is made on ruby, the data gathered by the data_processor is saved in a text file and then ruby accesses it to display them on the application

+The data extracted from twitter is in mycollection.txt